ga-wdi-lessons/git-intro/readme.md

 Let's take a brief look over provided reading on [Git Remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) and prepare to define the key terms below (read through pushing remotes).

-Pair with a partner and spend 5 minutes reading through the documentation above, picking 2 or 3 terms to define.
-Afterwards, we'll spend 5 minutes discussing our findings.
+Pair with a partner and spend 10 minutes reading through the documentation linked above and jotting down notes on the terms.
+Afterwards, we'll spend a few minutes discussing our findings.

 #### Key Terms to Define
 - **remote**